oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 ---------------------------

 The API allows sharing of memory objects across different device processes.
-Since each process has it’s own virtual address space, there is no guarantee that the same virtual address will be available when the memory object is shared in new process.
+Since each process has it's own virtual address space, there is no guarantee that the same virtual address will be available when the memory object is shared in new process.
 There are a set of APIs that makes it easier to share the memory objects with ease.